Last updated 2025-10-07

 Employee rights

-Employees who believe their right to equal pay has been violated may either:
+Currently, employees who believe their right to equal pay has been violated may either:

 File a complaint with their employer, which must be addressed without undue delay